thebrokenblow/Website_Project/README.md

 1.  **Create a My Company site.**

-    Use `git` and the My Company to create a new project
+    Use `git` and the Mirralise to create a new project

     ```sh
-    # create a new MyCompany site using this starter
+    # create a new Mirralise site using this starter
     git clone thebrokenblow/Website_Project_Mirralise
     ```